I love watching classic cinema and giving recommendations on what to watch.

-Iris Simpkins is a columnist for The Daily Telegraph in London who is in love with her coworker and former boyfriend, Jasper Bloom.
+Iris Simpkins (Winslet) is a columnist for The Daily Telegraph in London who is in love with her coworker and former boyfriend, Jasper Bloom.
 Even though they have broken up because of Jasper’s infidelities, he still keeps being around Iris, pretending to be her friend, so he can ask favors and writing advice from her.
 During her last day of work before the holidays, Iris learns that Jasper is engaged to another woman.

 Both women, eager to take a break from their disastrous love lives, decide to go out on vacation alone.
 Amanda ends up in a home-exchange site where Iris has listed her cottage in Surrey, and they agree to switch homes for two weeks.

 This movie is the one I watch when I am sad, and it never fails to cheer me up.
-It might be that most of the times, when I am upset, I tend to fantasize about buying a plane ticket and disappearing for a few weeks.
-And I have lost count of how many times have I wished to be far from home on New Year’s Eve!
+It might be that most of the time when I am upset, I tend to fantasize about buying a plane ticket and disappearing for a few weeks.
+And I have lost count of how many times I have wished to be far from home on New Year’s Eve!

 Despite the mixed reviews it received, I find The Holiday to be one of the most honest movies I have ever watched.
 It is not only a story of unrequited love and broken relationships, but one on how to find your self-worth again, no matter how hurt you have been.

-We are introduced to two different kinds of women, both whom have not been able to find success in their love life.
-In Iris, we see a very trustful and loving person, two characteristics that have made her prone to be taken advantage of in her past relationship.
+We are introduced to two different kinds of women, who both have not been able to find success in their love life.
+In Iris, we see a very trusting and loving person, two characteristics that have made her prone to be taken advantage of in her past relationship.
 She is quite transparent when it comes to her feelings.
 Amanda is the exact opposite.
 It is practically impossible for her to be emotionally open and she does not think she has any quality that makes her recommendable as a romantic partner.